Genusbiz/docs/users/analyze-report-and-discover/analysis/office-add-ins/content-add-in-guide-(-powerpoint,-excel-).md

 change the filename if desired, then change the file type dropdown value to "Powerpoint Template (*.potx)"

-__Use A Template__ by opening Powerpoint, click "PERSONAL" and select the template you want to use.
+__Use a template__ by opening PowerPoint, click "PERSONAL" and select the template you want to use.
 You can then or print etc.